AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/install-and-connect.md

 ---
 unique-page-id: 18874580
-description: Install and Connect - Marketo Measure - Product Documentation
+description: Install and Connect - [!DNL Marketo] Measure - Product Documentation
 title: Install and Connect
 exl-id: 9be8d3fa-1045-4e41-bc2e-5b9d4d3513ae
 ---
 # Install and Connect {#install-and-connect}

-This article provides an overview of how to connect your Salesforce account to your Marketo Measure account.
+This article provides an overview of how to connect your [!DNL Salesforce] account to your [!DNL Marketo Measure] account.

-## Connecting Marketo Measure with Salesforce {#connecting-marketo-measure-with-salesforce}
+## Connecting [!DNL Marketo Measure] with [!DNL Salesforce] {#connecting-marketo-measure-with-salesforce}

 1. Use an incognito browser to log in to Marketo Measure.

-1. In the menu bar at the top of the screen, navigate to **My Account** and click the Settings option.
+1. In the menu bar at the top of the screen, navigate to **My Account** and click the [!UICONTROL Settings] option.

-1. In the column of setting options on the left, click Connections located under the Integrations section.
+1. In the column of setting options on the left, click [!UICONTROL Connections] located under the [!UICONTROL Integrations] section.

    ![](assets/1.png)